 This division of work maximizes the portability of clients by delegating provider specific work to the administrator.
 It also leads to more administrable applications because clients do not need to embed administrative values in their code.

-Java 2, Enterprise Edition (J2EE) Platform
+Java Platform, Enterprise Edition (Java EE)

-The J2EE platform specification (version 1.3) requires support for the JMS API as part of the J2EE platform.
-The J2EE platform specification places certain additional requirements on the implementation of JMS beyond those described in the JMS specification, including the support of both Point-to-Point and Publish/Subscribe domains10.
+The Java™ Platform, Enterprise Edition (Java EE) Specification, v7 requires support for the JMS API as part of the Java EE platform.
+The Java EE platform specification places certain additional requirements on the implementation and use of the JMS API.
+The most important requirements are described in chapter 10 "Use of JMS API in Java EE applications".

+Contexts and dependency injection (CDI)

+This specification defines how JMSContext objects may be injected into Java EE web or EJB applications.
+See section 11.3 "Injection of JMSContext objects" for more information.
+The CDI (Contexts and dependency injection) specification defines the concepts and technology on which this is based.

 What is new in JMS 1.1?